Breadcrumbs

 MGY350H1: Model Organisms To Disease

-The concepts of genetics in the context of human development, disease and evolution.
-Topics include genetic interactions and complex traits, variation in disease phenotype, signalling and development, stem cells and epigenetic regulation.
+This course explores core concepts of genetics in the context of human development, disease and evolution, studied through the lens of diverse model systems.
+Topics include genetic interactions and complex traits, variation in disease phenotype, signalling and development, and epigenetic regulation.